AqwamCreates/DataPredict/docs/HighValueProjectTutorials/References.md

   * Anonymized data to protect my clients' interests.

-  * Covers revenue and play time impact.
+  * Covers revenue, play time and player-returning-power.

   * Not really my idea, but my clients recommend me to do it so that they have a "scientific paper" to show off.
 Might take a while since I am focused on taking care of my brother plus my master research thesis.